Wednesday's Rugby News. - Green & Gold Rugby

 - Corey Toole – winners are grinners, and guys with genuine gas are even more so.

-- Max Jorgensen – got a double against the Force and is growing in to the hype.
+- Max Jorgenson – got a double against the Force and is growing in to the hype

-- Blake Schoupp – also part of the Brumbies forward pack that got the win in Auckland.
+- Blake Schoupp – Again part of the Brumbies forward pack that got the win in Auckland

-- Ryan Lonergan – kicked the winning penalty from 35 metres out
+- Ryan Lonergran – kicked the winning penalty from 35 metres out

-- Jack Debreczeni – kept the Brumbies shape and conviction when he came on.
+- Jack Debreczeni – kept the brumbies shape and conviction when he cam on.

 - Andrew Kellaway – earns a spot on the bench.